Sankarabharanam (raga): Structure and Lakshana

 The notes in this scale are shadjam, chatushruti rishabham, antara gandharam, shuddha madhyamam, paṅchamam, chatushruti dhaivatam and Kakali Nishadam.
 As it is a Melakarta rāga, by definition it is a Sampurṇa rāga (has all seven notes in ascending and descending scale).
 It is the Shuddha Madhyamam equivalent of 65th Melakarta rāga Kaḷyāṇi.

 Janya Rāgas

 Due to the even spacing of Svaras(notes), many Janya Ragas can be derived from Śaņkarābharaṇaṃ.
 It is one of the Melakarta Ragas that has high number of Janya Ragas (derived scales) associated with it.

 Many of the Janya Ragas are very popular on their own, lending themselves to elaboration, interpretation and evoking different moods.
-Some of them are Arabhi, Atana, Bilahari, Devagaandhaari, Jana Ranjani, Hamsadhvani, Kathanakuthuhalam, Niroshta, Shuddha Sāveri, Pahādi, Poornachandrika, Kedaram, Kurinji, Navroj, Sarasvati-manohari, Naagadhvani, Garudadhvani etc.
+Some of them are Arabhi, Atana, Bilahari, Begada, Maand, Devagaandhaari, Jana Ranjani, Hamsadhvani, Kathanakuthuhalam, Niroshta, Shuddha Sāveri, Pahādi, Poornachandrika, Kedaram, Kurinji, Navroj, Sarasvati-manohari, Naagadhvani, Garudadhvani etc.

-See List of Janya rāgas for full list of rāgas associated with Śankarābharaṇaṃ.

-Compositions

-Śankarābharaṇaṃ has been decorated with compositions by almost all composers.
-A few of the compositions are listed here.